Orange-dev1/pdf-reader/docs/guide/getting-started.md

 ## 1. Launch the Server

-Ensure the server is launched with its **working directory set to the root of the project** containing the PDF files you want to access.
+The server can be launched in any environment since it only processes PDFs from public URLs.

 - **If installed via npm/pnpm:** Your MCP host might manage this automatically via `npx @sylphlab/pdf-reader-mcp`.
-- **If running standalone:** `cd /path/to/your/project && node /path/to/pdf-reader-mcp/build/index.js`
+- **If running standalone:** `node /path/to/pdf-reader-mcp/build/index.js`
-- **If using Docker:** `docker run -i --rm -v \"/path/to/your/project:/app\" sylphlab/pdf-reader-mcp:latest`
+- **If using Docker:** `docker run -i --rm sylphlab/pdf-reader-mcp:latest`

 ## 2. Using the `read_pdf` Tool